albineri/cargame/README.md

-# Three.js Racing Game with Multiplayer
+# Three.js Racing Game with Singleplayer and Multiplayer

-A 3D racing game built with Three.js featuring multiplayer functionality!
+A 3D racing game built with Three.js featuring both singleplayer and multiplayer functionality!

 ## Features